Traditional employees have income tax deducted before they get paid by their employer.

 Useful tips to remain stress-free

 You’ll be liable for a £100 penalty if your SATR is submitted up to 3 months late, and you will be charged interest if you also owe income tax.
-These penalties become more severe as time passes.
+These penalties become increasingly severe over time.

 It is also a good idea to keep all of your tax records in a safe place for obvious reasons – including details of your salary (payslips, P60), dividend vouchers, bank and investment statements, and details of any benefits you received during the tax year – including child benefit.